eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 de-installation.

-A Wallet Unit is the application of a Wallet Solution installed in the device of the User, which is provided by an **EUDI Wallet Provider**.
+A Wallet Unit is the application of a Wallet Solution installed in the device of the User, which is provided by a **Wallet Provider**.
 Within this Trust Model, the operational lifespans of both the Wallet Solution and its corresponding Wallet Provider are the same.
 As illustrated in Figure 6, the diagram positions the Wallet Provider